Carey Lowell: Career

-Lowell broke into acting with the film Dangerously Close followed by a small role in the Robin Williams movie Club Paradise.
+Lowell broke into acting with the film Dangerously Close followed by a small role in the Harold Ramis movie Club Paradise.
 She went on to roles including co-starring as Bond girl Pam Bouvier in the James Bond movie Licence to Kill (1989) and, starting in 1996, as Assistant District Attorney Jamie Ross for two seasons on the television drama Law & Order, a character she reprised in 2005 for a guest role on its spinoff, Law & Order: Trial by Jury, and again on the original series in 2022 when it returned for a 21st season.
 Immediately before getting that role, however, she had become frustrated with her acting career and had applied to study documentary filmmaking at New York University.

 She took a hiatus from acting during the mid-2000s.
 In 2012, Lowell lent her likeness and voice while reprising her Licence to Kill role in the video game 007 Legends.
-In 2018 she returned to TV, appearing as a guest on the show Blue Bloods.
+In 2018, she returned to TV, appearing as a guest on the show Blue Bloods.

 Personal life

 Lowell has been married three times.
 Her first husband was fashion photographer John Stember, to whom she was married from 1984 to 1988.

-She was married to actor Griffin Dunne from 1989 to 1995 and has a daughter, Hannah, from the marriage.
+She was married to actor Griffin Dunne from 1989 to 1995 and has a daughter, Hannah from the marriage.

-Lowell married actor Richard Gere in November 2002, following the birth of their child Homer James Jigme Gere, who was born in February 2000.
-In September 2013, the two separated after 11 years of marriage.
+Lowell married actor Richard Gere in November 2002, following the birth of their son, who was born on February 6, 2000.
+In September 2013, the two separated after eleven years of marriage.
 The couple spent three years in highly contested divorce proceedings in New York Supreme Court.
 The case was settled in October 2016.